jeroomuuu/Forensic-Scanner/README.md

 ## Tweaking Settings

-If you need to change the resolution, particle count, ROIs; open forensic-scanner-1.0.py and modify the CONFIG dictionary
+If you need to change the resolution, particle count, ROIs; open the script and modify the CONFIG dictionary

     'sigma_certainty': 4.0,           # Threshold for triggering Stoichiometric Anomaly warnings
     'particles_per_batch': 500000,    # THE CPU SLIDER: Change to 50,000,000 for Enterprise HPC runs